-Salem, Oregon is known for being the capitol of Oregon, but what many do not know is that Salem has lots of activities for families.
+Salem, Oregon is best known for being the capitol of Oregon, but what many do not know is that Salem has lots of activities for families.
 The kids and I spent a weekend here earlier this year and had a wonderful time.
 It does tend to rain a lot in Salem like Portland, so many of the activities I recommend are indoors.

-12 Things to do in Salem, Oregon with Kids
+13 Fun Things to do in Salem, Oregon with Kids

 - Get Air -Get Air is an indoor trampoline park.
 They have a ton of trampolines, including trampolines with dunking and dodgeball.
 There is a massive foam pit kids can bounce into.
 The cost is $12 – $18 per kid.
+Get Air Coupon.

 - Gilbert House Children’s Museum – This is a fabulous children’s museum.
 Most of the indoor activities are geared for children ages 8 and under, but the outside part is for any kids that loves exploring and climbing on a playground.